Walking a Dog After Eating: What Every Owner Should Know

 Rule 7: Stay Consistent

-Dogs feel secure with routines.
-Feeding and walking at the same times each day keeps their digestive system predictable and balanced.
+Dogs thrive on routine.
+Feeding and walking at the same times each day helps regulate digestion and keeps your pet comfortable.

 What Is Gastric Dilatation-Volvulus (GDV)?

-While walking a dog after eating doesn’t directly cause GDV every time, vigorous activity increases risk in susceptible breeds.
+While walking a dog after eating does not directly cause GDV every time, vigorous activity soon after meals can increase the risk, especially in breeds that are more susceptible.

 • Great Danes